grafana/loki/docs/sources/clients/promtail/stages/eventlogmessage.md

   # used by the windows_events scraper
   [source: <string> | default = message]

-  # When true, if previously extracted data exists for a key
+  # If previously extracted data exists for a key that occurs
-  # found in the Message, it will be overwriten by the value
+  # in the Message, when true, the previous value will be
+  # overwriten by the value in the Message.
+Otherwise,
+  # '_extracted' will be appended to the key that is used for
-  # in the Message.
-Otherwise any such data will be ignored.
+  # the value in the Message.
   [overwrite_existing: <bool> | default = false]

   # When true, keys extracted from the Message that are not